Sky Campus

 Sky Studios (also known as Sky Campus) is the headquarters of satellite broadcaster Sky, and home to much of its programming output.
 The Isleworth campus consists of nine buildings plus ancillary structures, with three of those buildings containing television studios.
 The site is also a playout centre for many of Sky's channels.

 There are ten conventional television studios on site, alongside a number of galleries, purpose-built studios for news and sports news broadcasting, and post-production facilities.
 A number of the studios are available for independent production companies to hire.

-Sky Sports, Sky Sports News and Sky News all use the studios, alongside light entertainment shows such as Thronecast, Skavlan and Harry Hill's Tea Time.
-Previously it has been the home of shows such as Brainiac: Science Abuse.
+Sky Sports, Sky Sports News and Sky News all use the studios.
+Previously it has been the home of light entertainment shows such as Thronecast, Skavlan, Harry Hill's Tea Time and Brainiac: Science Abuse.

 Studio facilities

 The studios at Osterley are currently located across three main buildings.